LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 ##### Conversation Builder: API Developer

-Users with this permission can only create and manage *integrations*.
+Users with this permission can only create and manage integrations.

 ##### Conversation Builder: API Credentials Manager

-Users with this permission can only create and manage *credentials*.
+Users with this permission can only create and manage credentials.

 {: .important}
 Whenever you assign this permission, also assign Bot Builder Lite *and* API Developer.